MINTILER-DEV/WebComposer/README.md

 - write permissions to project directory

 ## Limitations
-- No support for dev dependencies
+- Minimal support for dev dependencies
 - No script execution
 - Simplified version resolution compared to Composer